-Cloudflare Cookies · Cloudflare Fundamentals docs
+Cloudflare Cookies

 As mentioned in our Privacy Policy, Cloudflare encourages our customers to disclose the use of these cookies to their end users and, in some jurisdictions, customers may be required by law to disclose these cookies to their end users.

-Cookie data is processed in Cloudflare's data centers in the United States and is subject to the cross-border data transfer section 7 of the Cloudflare Privacy Policy.
+Cookie data is processed in Cloudflare’s data center in the United States and is subject to the cross-border data transfer section 7 of the Cloudflare Privacy Policy.

 __cflb cookie for Cloudflare Load Balancer session affinity

-When enabling session affinity with Cloudflare Load Balancer, Cloudflare sets a
+When enabling session affinity with Cloudflare Load Balancer

 __cflb cookie with a unique value on the first response to the requesting client.
 Cloudflare routes future requests to the same origin, optimizing network resource usage.
 In the event of a failover, Cloudflare sets a new